yukinogatari/TheOtherRoles-GM/README.md

 The Shifter aims to save roles from leaving the game, by e.g. taking over a Sheriff or Medic that is known to the Impostors.\
 This works especially well against the Eraser, but also gives the Eraser the possibility to act like a Shifter.\
 The **special interactions** with the Shifter are noted in the chapters of the respective roles.\

+A Neutral version of the Shifter, known as the Chain-Shifter, is able to steal roles from any player, regardless of their team.
+The shifted player then inherits the role of Chain-Shifter, and must steal another player's role.
+The player who retains the Chain-Shifter role at the end of the game automatically loses.
 \
 **NOTE:**
 - The Shifter shift will always be triggered before the Erase (hence either the new role of the Shifter will be erased or the Shifter saves the role of their target, depending on whom the Eraser erased)